thebiggive/donate-frontend/readme.md

 ### Versions and publishing

-Continuous Integration will now create a new version, build and publish it to npm on *every* commit to `main`.
+CircleCI will now create a new version, build and publish it to npm on *every* commit to `main`.
 Version numbers are generated such that every release is a new "major" release, so dependent packages must use version `"*"` to automatically receive new versions on `npm update`.